Go on the fishing trip of your lifetime.

 Best Tides For Triggerfish

 Triggerfish are not afraid of shallow water.
-This makes them extremely desirable to fly fishermen, and the allure of targeting feeding and tailing fish is very appealing.
+This makes them extremely desirable to fly fishers, and the allure of targeting feeding and tailing fish is very appealing.
 Accordingly, the best tides to target triggers are around the low tide cycle.

 Targeting triggers directly over the Neap Tide cycle can be tricky as the water level will not be low enough, whilst the opposite will happen during the Spring Tide cycle as the water will drop too quickly off the flats and race back on when the tide turns, making your window of opportunity to target them very short.